jdrtommey/rustycoils/README.md

 * Thick solenoids (Coils)

 # Warning

 I put this together very quickly and it is still very much a prototype.
-I've tested the case of an ideal wire loop which has a simple analytical solution and this appears to be working (test script in tests/idealloop.rs) but have not tested the other primitives yet.
-If anyone finds, and try and use, this package in its current form please check the solutions against another method before attempting to use it for anything that matters.
+I've tested the case of an ideal wire loop which has a simple analytical solution and this appears to be working (test script in [idealloop.rs](./tests/idealloop.rs).
+But I have not tested the other primitives yet, beyond checking the under certain limits they give the same answer from combining many current loops.
+If anyone tries to use this package in its current form please check the solutions against another method before attempting to use it for anything that matters.

 # Usage